 At a time when Australia is looking to raise productivity growth in an uncertain global environment, industry policy is too important to be dismissed as a relic of an earlier political era.
 While some of the previous strategies have rightly been left behind, there is plenty that government can do.

-This article was written with input from Nous Principal and economics practice lead Steve Corcoran, Nous Principal Andrew Benoy, Nous Director Jo Rossiter, Nous Consultant Ethan Barden and Jenny Gordon during her time as a Principal at Nous.
+This article was written with input from Principal Steve Corcoran, Principal Andrew Benoy, Principal Jenny Gordon, Director Jo Rossiter and Consultant Ethan Barden.

 Published on 25 February 2020.